moby/moby/docs/sources/examples/postgresql_service.md

 ### Connecting from your host system

 Assuming you have the postgresql-client installed, you can use the host-mapped port to test as well.
-You need to use `docker ps`{.docutils .literal} to find out what local host port the container is mapped to
+You need to use `docker ps` to find out what local host port the container is mapped to
 first:

     $ docker ps